-Children may be unenrolled from the pre-kindergarten program if they are hurting themselves or others and/or are chronically disruptive to the extent that they are not benefiting from the pre-kindergarten program.
+Children may be unenrolled from the pre-kindergarten program if they are hurting themselves or others and/or are chronically disruptive to the extent that they are interfering with the educational environment.

 Unenrollment of a student for behavior reasons is the last step taken after all other attempts to help the child within the program have been exhausted.